en

 -

-Publication: 3 April 2017 Latest update: 9 December 2021
+Publication: 3 April 2017 Latest update: 16 December 2024

 What is it?

-It is a compensation which is acknowledged for the period of hospital treatment or outpatient/ home care.
-It is not due if the worker is entitled to receive his/her full payment.
+It is a compensation which is acknowledged for the period of hospital treatment or outpatient/home care.

 Who is it aimed at?

-The Daily allowance is due to:
+The Daily Allowance (IG) is due to:

-• to some categories of civil servants;
+• some categories of public sector workers;

 How does it work?